3. Protection Universelle Maladie (PUMA)

 3.3.
 PUMA Charge

-Some important changes have taken place for the PUMA charge in 2019, which we have set out in our Newsletter article PUMA Health Charge Exemption Doubled.
+Some important changes have taken place for the PUMA charge in 2019 (which will apply in 2020), which we have set out in our Newsletter article PUMA Health Charge Exemption Doubled.
 We will be updating this page when the dust has settled.

 The PUMA charge is called la cotisation subsidiaire maladie (CSM).